tkhamez/neucore/doc/Documentation.md

 * Creation of groups and apps with managers.
 * Automatic group assignment for players based on corporations and alliances from all of their characters.
 * Advanced group configuration: private, public, default, required and forbidden groups.
-* Group applications for groups, optionally automatically acceptable.
+* Member applications for groups, optionally automatically acceptable.
-* Optional automatic temporary removal of groups if ESI tokens are invalid.
+* Optional automatic temporary removal of groups if an ESI token is invalid.
 * Optional alternative login that does not require any ESI scopes (e.g. for guest account).
 * Corporation member tracking.
 * Optional EVE mail notifications for invalid ESI tokens and missing characters (via member tracking).